-Cooperative Office Education (COE)Course No.H9120EYElective: Grades 11-12Co-requisite: enrollment in a business courseYear-Long1 credit

-This course is a career preparation WBL method that combines Career & Technical Education classroom instruction with paid employment that is directly related to the student's plan of study.
-The school and the employer plan, coordinate, and supervise the instruction and employment so that each contributes directly to the student's career objectives and employability.
-Students earn credit toward graduation for cooperative education experiences, and they normally work between 11 and 15 hours per week to achieve a minimum of 280 hours.
+Cooperative Office Education (COE) Course No.H912 .H9120EY Elective: Grades 11-12 Co-requisite: enrollment in a business Year-Long 1 credit course This course is a career preparation 1 WBL method that combines Career & Technical Ec lucation classroc m instruction with paid employment that is directly related to the student's plan of stud y.
+The school an d the employer plan, coordinate, and su pervise the instruction and employment so that eac h contributes di rectly to the student's career objectives and l employability.
+Students earn credit toward gradua ation for coopera tive education experiences, and they n education experiences, and they normally work between 11 and 15 hours per week to achieve a minimum of 280 hours.
 Applications for the COE program are available from the School Counseling Office or the COE Coordinator.
 Students must be at least 16 years old, unless an employment certificate is secured.
-This class shall be graded on a pass-fail basis.
+This class shall be graded on a pass-fail basis. - Students may earn one credit tow ard araduation for cooperative education experience s of at loast a 28(hour